 Learn more about Anthropology

-Students must take STAT 1401 in either Area A2 or Area D1.
+It is recommended students take STAT 1401 in either Area A2 and DATA 1501 in Area D1.

 Related Minors or Certificates Available